Tips, Tricks and Favorites of visiting Yellowstone National Park. It’s possible to have fun and save money even in a national park.

 First a place to stay.

-We enter the park through West Yellowstone and like to stay there.
-The gate into Yellowstone is on the edge of town.
+We enter the park through West Yellowstone and like to stay there or just over the Idaho border is Island park.
+The gate into Yellowstone is on the edge of West Yellowstone.

 Gardiner and Cooke City are also close to the gates.
 We like to be able to enter the park right away.
 The east gate and the south gate are both quite a drive to their respective towns.

-Since we live on the west side of the park, we stay in West Yellowstone.
+Since we live on the west side of the park, we stay in West Yellowstone and Island Park.

 I have stayed at a few hotels in West Yellowstone.
 They all are rather expensive during the busy summer season.
 So be prepared to spend some money on a good room.